skycoin/skybian/README.md

 ```

 ### Building Both
-Note: requires `mmv` or `mmv-go`

  An automated development workflow is made possible with the skybian-prime.sh and skybian.sh scripts, which build the image and package respectively.
-The version of the skybian package *must match* the version referenced in the skybian.prime.IMGBUILD:
+The version of the skybian and skywire packages *must match* the version referenced in the skybian.prime.IMGBUILD:
  ```
  ./skybian.sh
  ./skybian-prime.sh 1
 ```

 ### Building Image Variants
-Note: requires `mmv` or `mmv-go`

 orange pi prime
 ```